-Are transfer students eligible?
-Yes, income-eligible Indiana students transferring from a two- or four-year college can qualify for the INspire Earlham program as long as they are admitted to and enroll in the fall entering class.
+Yes, income-eligible Indiana students transferring from a two- or four-year college can qualify for the INspire Earlham program as long as they are admitted to and enroll in the fall 2022 or later entering class.
 Earlham also has a transfer agreement with Ivy Tech Community College that allows certain graduates to transfer to Earlham knowing every credit they earned will count toward a four-year degree.

-How does this actually work?
 We take the cost of Earlham’s tuition, subtract your merit scholarship from Earlham, your state aid scholarship as well as grants (Pell and SEOG) from the federal government, and we commit to covering the remaining balance with an Earlham INspire grant.

 No. This program eliminates the need for income-eligible students to pay tuition to attend Earlham.
-Eligible students must still pay fees, including room and board.
-A breakdown of costs is available here.
+Eligible students must still pay fees, as well as housing and meal plans.

-Is the INspire Earlham program available for four years?
 Yes, as long as a student remains in good academic standing, remains Pell- and state grant-eligible and maintains income eligibility.